Whenever a bank in Europe gets into serious trouble, the specter of systemic financial crisis raises its head again. Is the risk real or imagined?

 In the current financial climate, with interest rates at historically low levels in the US and EU, the banking sector is particularly crisis-prone, according to Dombret: "This combination of low interest rates, low inflation, low volatility and high liquidity means that the search for yield is on again in the financial markets."

-In such a heated environment, criminal offenses like the suspected in the Corpbank example, or mere management mistakes, can be enough to topple a bank into insolvency.
+In such a heated environment, criminal offenses like the control fraud suspected in the Corpbank example, or mere management mistakes, can be enough to topple a bank into insolvency.

 In an environment of thin margins, even a rumor that a bank may be illiquid can topple a bank by setting off a 'bank run'.
 In a bank run, many savers simultaneously try to withdraw their deposits from a bank, out of fear that the bank may be insolvent and about to close its doors.